DashDevs Blog Banking Top 10 Core Banking Software Providers in 2026

 9. Oracle FLEXCUBE

-Oracle FLEXCUBE is a comprehensive core banking platform from one of the leading banking software vendors, Oracle.
-As a digital banking software provider, Oracle FLEXCUBE is designed to meet the needs of global financial institutions, offering one of the best core banking software solutions in the industry.
-The payment platform is built to enhance customer experiences while enabling banks to innovate, scale, and maintain regulatory compliance.
+Oracle FLEXCUBE is a comprehensive core banking platform from Oracle, among the largest banking software vendors.
+As a digital banking software provider, Oracle FLEXCUBE targets global institutions that need broad retail and corporate coverage.
+The platform is built to enhance customer experiences while helping banks innovate, scale, and stay compliant—beyond a narrow payments-only stack.

 Core banking offering: